Home Page | Brickmakers

 yellow flashing displayed on sides in different orientations.
 Some are fired to yellowish brown.
 A fine sand

 coats the surface and contains subrounded white quartz, yellow chert, black iron oxide (magnetite), tan sandstone,

 and black, red, and brown unidentified grains of rocks.
 Small white specks of clay are visible on the surface.
 Weathered

 surfaces often display pits up to an inch across and expose internal clasts.
 The sides are even and display faint

 transverse striations and minor transverse cracks.
 Some have an irregular, uneven lip around the top face.
 Edges are

 dull and undulates.
 Corners are dull.
-The top and bottom faces were not exposed for description.
+The top face is highly pitted and displays a strong longitudinal strike

-The interior contains about 3 to 5 percent rounded white, gray, and yellow clay and red pebbles of chert and
+The interior contains about 3 to 5 percent rounded white, gray, and yellow clay, red pebbles of chert,

 Length 8 1/4 - 8 1/2, width 3 7/8 - 4, height 2 1/4 - 2 1/2 inches.